 Now it’s time to pick a name for your business.
 Make sure this fits your customer, not only what makes you feel good.
 We have this step after you decide what your business will sell and who you will sell it to for a reason…

 Creatives often get too cute or complicated when naming their business.
-They pick something emotional to them.
+They pick something emotional for them.
 But is this a good idea to attract customers easily?
 Not always, it actually often hurts sales.

 What will your perfect customer resonate with?
-Make this your main focus when picking a name and sales will come more easily because your business is about them, not you.
+Make this your main focus when picking a name, and sales will come more easily because your business is about them, not you.

 Where Can I Find Your Business?

 This last step talks about where to sell your handmade products.
-This is the “last” step on this checklist to create a successful craft business but it’s not the last step you’ll ever have to take to complete a craft business.
+This is the “last” step on this checklist to create a successful craft business, but it’s not the last step you’ll ever have to take to complete a craft business.
 It feels like growing and maintaining a craft business is never done.

-One thing I wish I knew when I started was to NOT try to grow multiple places at the same time.
+One thing I wish I knew when I started was NOT to try to grow multiple places at the same time.
 It’s important to open them all in the beginning to reserve your business name, but you will grow your profits faster, and save your sanity, by focusing on getting a steady stream of customers to one of these before adding another one.

-- Facebook: page, groups and Marketplace
+- Facebook: page, groups, and Marketplace

 Wondering where to start on Etsy?

 Try out the mini-course and get started today.
-Etsy is great because they bring customers to you, when you have a website you are responsible for driving traffic.
-An Etsy shop is also easy to set up and they offer many ways to help bring you, customers.
+Etsy is great because they bring customers to you.
+When you have a website, you are responsible for driving traffic.
+An Etsy shop is also easy to set up, and they offer many ways to help bring you, customers.